Deployment and Maintenance / Standalone Deployment

 root

-user password, system Secret, and saves them in the DataFlux Func configuration file - No password set for Redis
+user password and system Secret, and saving them in the DataFlux Func configuration file - Redis has no password

-After execution, you can access the initialization interface at http://{server IP address/domain}:8088
+After execution, you can use a browser to access http://{server IP address/domain}:8088

-If the performance of the runtime environment is poor, use the docker ps command to confirm that all components have successfully started before accessing (see the list below)
+If the running environment has poor performance, you should use the docker ps command to confirm that all components have successfully started before accessing (see the list below)

 dataflux-func_server